-Internal Audit
+E. Internal Audit

-- Internal Audit generally conducts an annual review of the treasury management function and probity testing. - The internal auditors will be given access to treasury management information/documentation as required by them.
+- Internal Audit generally conducts an annual review of the treasury management function and probity testing, as one of the key control audits included in the Audit Plan.
+This may be reviewed less frequently if the level of assurance is "Substantial". - The internal auditors will be given access to treasury management information/documentation as required by them.

-Compliance with CIPFA Treasury Management and Prudential Codes
+F. Compliance with CIPFA Treasury Management and Prudential Codes